diovisgood/intraday/README.md

 ### Support for any kind of data providers

-`BinanceArchiveProvider` - automatically downloads monthly trades archives from [binance.com] and converts them into `.feather` file format for faster loading.
+`BinanceArchiveProvider` - automatically downloads monthly trades archives from (binance.com)[binance.com] and converts them into `.feather` file format for faster loading.
-All you need to do is to specify symbol name: 'BTCUSDT' and dates range.
+All you need to do is to specify symbol name, for example: 'BTCUSDT', and dates range.

-`BinanceKLines` - automatically downloads monthly candles archives from [binance.com] and also converts them into `.feather` file format for faster loading.
+`BinanceKLines` - automatically downloads monthly candles archives from (binance.com)[binance.com] and also converts them into `.feather` file format for faster loading.
 KLine is a binance candle with some additional fields.
-If you want to try large time intervals: say 15 minutes or 1 hour - processing trades archives turns out to be too slow.
-In this case you may want to use 1 minute klines.
+If you want to investigate large time intervals: say 30 minutes or 1 hour - processing trades archives becomes **too slow**.
+In this case you may want to use 1 minute klines as your data source.
+Note, that in this case you should not rely on features which analyze trades, because trades are *simulated* in case of klines or candles.

-`MoexArchiveProvider` - provider which works with raw stream of trades saved in a special binary format: `*.trades.gz`.
+`MoexArchiveProvider` - provider which works with raw stream of trades from Moscow Exchange saved in a special binary format: `*.trades.gz`.
 In this format each file represents one trading session (one day).
 Just ignore it if you don't access to these archives.

+`SineProvider` - Sine wave generator with adjustable noise.
+If you want to train a trading bot, this sine generator would be a good test for it.
+If your algorithm fails to learn to make profit even on such simple data, it will never find any profit in a real market data.

 ## TODO